 Instructions

-- On a lightly floured sheet of parchment paper, roll out the pie dough to about ⅛-inch thickness.
-Don't worry if it isn't perfectly round, we're going to cut it into pieces anyway.1 pie crust
+- On a lightly floured sheet of parchment paper, roll out the pie crust to about ⅛-inch thickness.
+Don’t worry about making it perfectly round; it will be cut into pieces later.
+Brush the rolled-out dough evenly with the cinnamon-sugar mixture.½ recipe sourdough pie crust

-- Brush the pie dough with the cinnamon sugar butter mixture.
-Place the parchment paper with the dough on a baking sheet.
-Bake for roughly 15 minutes, or until it turns golden brown.
-While the crust is baking, move on to preparing the sautéed apples.
+- Transfer the parchment paper with the dough onto a baking sheet.
+Bake for about 15 minutes, or until the crust is golden brown.
+While the crust bakes, move on to the apples.

-- In a large, deep skillet or sauté pan, melt the butter over medium heat.
+- In a large, deep skillet or sauté pan, melt 2 tablespoons of butter over medium heat.
 Add the thinly sliced apples and lemon juice.
-Cook for about 8-10 minutes until the apples start to soften.2 tablespoons unsalted butter, 8 medium (about 3 pounds) apples (any variety), 1 tablespoon lemon juice
+Cook for 8-10 minutes, stirring occasionally, until the apples start to soften.2 tablespoons unsalted butter, 8 medium (about 3 pounds) apples (any variety), 1 tablespoon lemon juice

 - Reduce the heat to low and add the brown sugar, granulated sugar, cinnamon, nutmeg, and salt to the apples.
-Stir well to coat.
-Let the apples cook for an additional 5-7 minutes, stirring occasionally.
-The apples should be tender but still have a slight bite to them.
+Stir well to coat the apples evenly.
+Continue cooking for an additional 5-7 minutes, stirring occasionally, until the apples are tender but still have a slight bite.
 Remove from heat.¼ cup brown sugar, ¼ cup granulated sugar, 1 teaspoon ground cinnamon, ¼ teaspoon kosher salt, ⅛ teaspoon ground nutmeg

-- Cut the pie crust into 8 equal pieces.
-Serve approximately ½ cup of sautéed apples, topped with a piece of pie crust.
+- To serve, place approximately ½ cup of the sautéed apples on a plate and top with a piece of the pie crust.
 Enjoy!

 Notes